Canterbury (ship)

-The Canterbury, or Canterbury Merchant, is the ship that transported William Penn and James Logan from England to Philadelphia in 1699.
-The Canterbury set sail from the Isle of Wight on 3 September 1699, reaching Philadelphia on 3 December 1699.
+The Canterbury, or Canterbury Merchant, is the ship that transported Quaker Leader William Penn and his pregnant wife Hannah Callowhill.
+Also, Penn’s twenty-one-year-old daughter, Letitia from a previous marriage.
+This was Penn’s second visit to his Pennsylvania Colony.
+Penn’s secretary, James Logan was also accompanying them on the voyage from England to Philadelphia in 1699.
+The Canterbury set sail from Cowes Isle of Wight, on September 3, 1699.
+Two months later, on November 3, 1699, the Canterbury docked at Newcastle, Delaware.
+The ship’s trade goods were unloaded and new good loaded.
+The families rested and recovered for three weeks and on November 30, 1699, it set sail again reaching Philadelphia on 3 December 1699.
 The captain of the Canterbury is recorded as either "Henry Tregeny" or "Hen.
 Weagene".
 During the voyage the Canterbury reportedly survived an attack by pirates.

 Passengers

 The passenger list, even if one was recorded, is not extant.
 Therefore, alternative sources have been used to reconstruct the list of passengers and crew.